-If you are a federal employee or job applicant, the law protects you from discrimination because of your race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
+If you are a federal employee or job applicant, the law protects you from discrimination because of your race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age (40 or older), disability or genetic information.
 The law also protects you from retaliation if you oppose employment discrimination, file a complaint of discrimination, or participate in the EEO complaint process (even if the complaint is not yours.)

-There are also federal laws and regulations and Executive Orders(which are not enforced by EEOC) that prohibit discrimination on other bases, such as sexual orientation, marital status, parental status, or political affiliation.
+There are also federal laws and regulations and Executive Orders(which are not enforced by EEOC) that prohibit discrimination on bases such as sexual orientation, marital status, parental status, or political affiliation.

 If you are a federal employee or job applicant and you believe that a federal agency has discriminated against you, you have a right to file a complaint.
 Each agency is required to post information about how to contact the agency's EEO Office.
 You can contact an EEO Counselor by calling the office responsible for the agency's EEO complaints program.

 The first step is to contact an EEO Counselor at the agency where you work or where you applied for a job.
 Generally, you must contact the EEO Counselor within 45 days from the day the discrimination occurred.

 In most cases the EEO Counselor will give you the choice of participating either in EEO counseling or in an alternative dispute resolution (ADR) program, such as a mediation program.

 If you do not settle the dispute during counseling or through ADR, you can file a formal discrimination complaint against the agency with the agency's EEO Office.
 You must file within 15 days from the day you receive notice from your EEO Counselor about how to file.

 Once you have filed a formal complaint, the agency will review the complaint and decide whether or not the case should be dismissed for a procedural reason (for example, your claim was filed too late).